Quisling regime: Goal of independence

 Even after the official creation of the Quisling government, Josef Terboven still ruled Norway as a dictator, taking orders from no-one but Hitler.
 Quisling's regime was a puppet government, although Quisling wanted independence and the recall of Terboven, something he constantly lobbied Hitler for, without success.
 Quisling wanted to achieve independence for Norway under his rule, with an end to the German occupation of Norway through a peace treaty and the recognition of Norway's sovereignty by Germany.
 He further wanted to ally Norway to Germany and join the Anti-Comintern Pact.
-After a reintroduction of national service in Norway, Norwegian troops were to fight with the Axis powers in the Second World War.
+After a reintroduction of national service in Norway, Norwegian troops were to fight with the Axis in the Second World War.

 Quisling also fronted the idea of a pan-European union led, but not dominated, by Germany, with a common currency and a common market.
-Quisling presented his plans to Hitler repeatedly in memos and talks with the German dictator, the first time 13 February 1942 in the Reich Chancellery in Berlin and the last time on 28 January 1945, again in the Reich Chancellery.
-All of Quisling's ideas were rejected by Hitler, who did not want any permanent agreements before the war had been concluded, while also desiring Norway's outright annexation into Germany as the northernmost province of a Greater Germanic Reich.
-Hitler did, however, in an April 1943 meeting promise Quisling that once the war was over Norway would regain its independence.
+Quisling presented his plans to Hitler repeatedly in memos and talks with the German dictator, the first time on 13 February 1942 in the Reich Chancellery in Berlin and the last time on 28 January 1945, again in the Reich Chancellery.
+All of Quisling's ideas were rejected by Hitler, who did not want any permanent agreements before the war had been concluded, and also wanted Norway's outright annexation into Germany as the northernmost province of a Greater Germanic Reich.
+Hitler did, however, in an April 1943 meeting, promise Quisling that once the war was over Norway would regain its independence.
 This is the only known case of Hitler making such a promise to an occupied country.

 The word Quisling has become synonymous with treachery and collaboration with the enemy.